ericodle/Semantic-Positioning-Model-for-Japanese-Adverbs/README.md

 ### Citation

 If you use our research or findings in your work, we kindly request that you cite our paper using the following citation format:

+## License

+This project is open-source and is released under the [MIT License](LICENSE).
+Feel free to use and build upon our work while giving appropriate credit.